usableprivacy/upribox/docs/source/development.rst

     pre-assembled boxes.
 In this process we also create a new user and generate a cryptographically secure password.
-This happens out of scope of the production ansible playbook and therefore you have to create a user on your own when deploying in production mode from scratch.
+This happens out of scope of the production ansible playbook and therefore you have to create a user for the web interface on your own when deploying in production mode from scratch.

 Development Mode
 ^^^^^^^^^^^^^^^^